Back to Basics: What Are Employee Pulse Surveys?

-What are your employees feeling these days?
-If you rely solely on a once-a-year survey, it’s safe to say the feedback you collected is pretty much obsolete.
+How are your employees feeling these days?
+If you rely solely on one annual engagement survey, it’s safe to say the feedback you collected is pretty much obsolete.

 Given how fast the world of work has changed – and continues to change – it’s obvious that an annual employee survey just isn’t going to cut it these days.
-That’s where employee pulse surveys come in.
+That’s where employee pulse survey questions come in.

 What is an employee pulse survey?

-Companies typically use a large-scale annual survey – often called an employee engagement survey – to measure one of HR’s key metrics.
+Companies typically use a large-scale annual survey – often called an employee engagement survey – to measure one of HR’s key metrics and create an action plan.
 In fact, a Gartner report found an astounding 74% of organizations still use a formal, detailed survey to measure employee engagement.

 They are nimble, fast, and – in some cases – free.
 This makes it possible and highly cost-effective to administer frequent, targeted surveys that keep you in touch with the “pulse” of what your employees are thinking and feeling.
 And they can address many of the business challenges companies are facing today, including engagement, retention, and productivity.
 That’s particularly important in today’s diffused, untested environment, in which so many humans are suddenly working remotely.

-What are the benefits of employee pulse surveys?
+What are the benefits of getting employee feedback through pulse surveys?

 An article in HR Technologist offers a concise overview of the many benefits an employee pulse survey delivers.
 It noted that employee pulse surveys:

 - Provide a real-time view of engagement, so you have a fast, accurate understanding of your organization and company culture